AdamBoley/Exam-Scores-Analysis/README.md

 ## Dataset

-The local government has uploaded the dataset to Kaggle.
+The local government uploaded the dataset to Kaggle.
 It is located [here](https://www.kaggle.com/datasets/whenamancodes/students-performance-in-exams).

 Before any data analysis takes place, a quick inspection of the data indicates that it has value for a hybrid demographical-educational analysis of how student circumstances affect test scores.